david-wang-0/temporal-planning-certification-experiments/Readme.md

 This artifact contains:
 - An appendix to our paper.
-- The lifted PDDL domains and instances used in our benchmarks.
-- The grounded PDDL domains and instances used in our benchmarks.
+- The grounded PDDL domains and instances used in our benchmarks in: : `sources/temporal-planning-certification/examples`
 - The code for our verified encoder and instructions to build it in: `sources/temporal-planning-certification`

 ## We have taken some code from